 Kathleen’s AIM story began in 1998 when she worked as a Paediatric Nurse in Kuluva Hospital in northern Uganda.
-After spending two years at the hospital, Kathleen applied for long term service with AIM and was sent to serve in the Ssese Islands on Lake Victoria in 2004.
+After spending two years at the hospital, Kathleen studied at All Nations Christian College for two years before applying for long term service with AIM.
+She began serving in the Ssese Islands on Lake Victoria in 2004.

 80% of Uganda is engaged in agriculture.
 The healthy economy of the 1960s was crippled in 1972 by the expulsion of the Asian business community, and then virtually destroyed by tyranny and wars.
 It has steadily improved since 1992.
 Under previous government regimes there were restrictions on persecuted Christians, but there is now freedom of religion.